RasmusBruhn/termite-dmg/README.md

   of as a list, fields are sorted alphabetically when an ordering is required
 - Changed Dart result type asOk method and added getOk method
 - Added fromObject constructor method for generated Dart data types
+- Modified C++ generated constructors to be much easier to use and less verbose

 #### Minor changes